lelegard/arm-cpusysregs/README.md

   -r name : read the content of the named register
-  -w name value : write the specified hexadecimal value in the named register
+  -w name value : write the specified hexadecimal value in the named register -d name value : display the specified value in the named register format

   -a : read all supported Arm64 system registers
   -b : display register value in binary (default: hex)